timothyahwang/openvm/docs/crates/vm-extensions.md

 }
 ```

-The `VmExtensionTrait` is a way to specify how to construct a collection of chips and all assign opcodes to be handled by them.
+The `VmExtension` trait is a way to specify how to construct a collection of chips and all assign opcodes to be handled
+by them.
 This data is collected into a `VmInventory` struct, which is returned.

 To handle previous chip dependencies necessary for chip construction and also automatic bus index management, we provide a `VmInventoryBuilder` api.